ishanasahota/rnd_chemical_inventory_final/README.md

 **For New Items:**
 1. Scan the barcode
-2. Follow the prompts to fill out the necessary fields:
+2. Follow the prompts to fill out the necessary fields
-   - Chemical Name
-   - Lot Number
-   - Bottle Nominal Volume (L)
-   - Manufacturer
-   - Expiry Date
 3. Press OK to save it
 4. Repeat as necessary